AllenNeuralDynamics/harp.device.pico-template/firmware/README.md

 ```

 ### Install Submodules
-This project uses the [Harp Core RP2040](https://github.com/AllenNeuralDynamics/harp.core.rp2040) library as a submodule.
+This project uses the Harp [core.pico](https://github.com/harp-tech/core.pico) library as a submodule.
 Install it with:
 ````
 git submodule update --init